sailtovictory/heala/notebooks/readme.md

 An app that listens to the questions of the healthcare customers and answers them based on the encounters, medications and provider information.

 ENGLISH IS THE NEW CODING LANGUAGE - Take advantage and create conversational methods to answer simple questions.
 Keep the customers aware of the prescription they need to take.
 Alert them on their appointments.
-Answer their questions related to their visits
+Answer their questions related to their visits especailly for the people who needs assistance.

 What is my current prescription?